Maine Law for Court Ordered Drug Rehab & Involuntary Commitment

 The person making the request for involuntary hospitalization (usually crisis or hospital staff) then locates a hospital bed and somebody to provide transportation, and asks a judge or justice of the peace to sign Part 3 of the Blue Paper, indicating that the application was completed in accordance with the law.
 The judge or justice of the peace doesn’t make a determination about whether the statements on the application are true or not.

 State laws are in place to support court ordered involuntary treatment, nevertheless, careful planning with a unified approach is essential for successfully using the laws to significantly increase the long term prognosis for your loved one’s recovery.
-Although CarePlanPro does not provide legal advice, we do provide professional services to support the recovery process including secure transport, intervention, recovery companion, and comprehensive care management and we work with likeminded professional attorneys throughout the State of Maine and across the country:
+Although we do not provide legal advice, we do provide services to help support the recovery process for all impacted by mental illness and substance abuse throughout the State of Maine.